Good Rifles For Deer Hunting

 Historically, outdoor writers thought your deer rifle should have at least 1,000 ft-lbs of energy at the ranges you’re shooting.
 In other words, if you’re shooting out to 250 yards, then you want a cartridge that hits with at least 1,000 ft-lbs of energy at that range.
 You can find this ballistics information easily on the internet; most cartridge manufacturers publish the data for their commercial loads.
 I’m not saying this is gospel truth, but for decades, hunters set this as the standard energy needed to push through bone and muscle to take out a deer’s vital organs.

 Remember, though: High-powered rifles will punish at both ends.
 Magnum-itis has caused many a poor shot as the hunter flinched, letting many bucks survive to another day.
-Something like a 7mm Magnum might be useful where you hunt, but if you’re close enough, there isn’t a deer in North America that can survive a well placed shot with a .243 or .30-30.
+Something like a 7mm Magnum might be useful where you hunt, but if you’re close enough, there isn’t a deer in North that can survive a well placed shot with a .243 or .30-30.
 Find a rifle that you shoot well and learn to hunt within its capabilities, and yours—don’t just buy the loudest, hardest-hitting cannon you can find.

 And one final thing that some hunters don’t think about until it’s too late: Make sure you buy a rifle that you can find ammo for.
 An uncommon caliber like .38-55 or 6mm Magnum might tickle your fancy, but if you need to find ammunition in a hurry before leaving on a hunt, it might not be possible.